kowainik/life-sync/README.md

 ## Usage

-After installing `life-sync` you need to call command `life` with specified options:
+After installing `life-sync` you need to call the command `life` with specified options:

 ```
 $ life --help